andre-l-mm/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 _Number of success HTTP responses per second_

+_Number of 500x error HTTP responses per second_

-_Number of error HTTP responses per second_
+_Number of 400x error HTTP responses per second_

-_Number of error HTTP responses per second divided by the total number of HTTP calls per second_
+_Number of error HTTP responses per second divided by the total number of HTTP calls per second (Failure Rate)_

 ## Create a Dashboard to measure our SLIs